oeway/bioimage-model-zoo/docs/guides/developers-guide.md

 - The model should be public and can be used by anyone under the chosen licensing conditions.

 ### Craete a BioImage.IO model
-To upload a model to the BioImage Model Zoo, the model must adhere to the specifications of the BioImage.IO format.
+To upload a model to the BioImage Model Zoo, the model must be described in the BioImage.IO metadata format and pass reproducibility tests.
 This ensures compatibility and standardization across the platform.
-You can find the [latest specifications here](https://github.com/bioimage-io/spec-bioimage-io/blob/gh-pages/user_docs/model_descr_latest.md).
-Creating a model involves exporting or packaging it into a specific format with defined characteristics.
-Below are the various ways to create a model in the BioImage.IO format.
+You can find the [latest metadata specifications here](https://github.com/bioimage-io/spec-bioimage-io/blob/gh-pages/user_docs/model_descr_latest.md).
+Below are the various ways to create a BioImage.IO compatible model description.

 #### 1. Using the `bioimageio.core` Python Library
 This is the most recommended and streamlined method.
 The library provides tools for automatic export and validation of models.